 Payroll (per $100) x Employee Classification Code x Employer Experience Modifier = Premium

-Nevada uses the classification codes developed by the National Council on Compensation Insurance, as do most states.
+Nevada uses the classification codes developed by the National Council on Compensation Insurance (NCCI), as do most states.
 But that’s only part of the equation.
 Workers’ comp premiums still vary between insurers because of the experience modifier.

 The experience modifier (e-mod) is a number that represents claims history.
 Essentially, insurers compare the payrolls and claims of similar businesses and assign a number to demonstrate the comparison.
 If your business appears roughly the same as others, it’s assigned a one.
 Fewer claims, and your e-mod (and therefore your premiums) may go lower.
 Every insurer develops its own e-mod formula, so it’s a good idea for business owners to compare rates from multiple insurers.